Multiple Noises in Diffusion Model for Semi-Supervised Multi-Domain Translation: Additional Experiments

 \subsection{Exploring the Noise on Condition Strategy}

-During \model training, there is no identified domain as a condition or as a target domain for generation, so there is a question about how to use the condition during the generation process: Should the condition be kept clean (using $x_{\text{cond}, 0}$) or should it contain the same level of noise as in generation (using $x_{\text{cond}, t}$).
-We experiment on \blender dataset to compare the effect of different noise levels during the generation process and define four noise strategies for the condition described in Fig.~\ref{fig:phi_choice}.
-We define $\phi_\gamma(t)$ as the function allowing to obtain the noise level in the condition domains according to the noise level present in the generated domains.
+During \model training, there is no domain identified as a condition domain or as a target domain, so the question is how to use the condition during the generation process: should the condition be kept clean (using $x_{\text{cond}, 0}$, see \cref{algo:model_generation}) or should it contain the same level of noise as in generation (using $x_{\text{cond}, t}$, see \cref{algo:model_generation}).
+We experiment on \blender dataset to compare the effect of different noise levels during the generation process and define four noise strategies for the condition described in \cref{fig:phi_choice}.
+We define $\phi_\gamma(t)$ as the function that allows to obtain the noise level in the condition domains according to the noise level present in the generated domains.

-Approaches that learn the joint distribution degrade each modality to the same noise level during training~\cite{mariani2023multisource} and thus also during generation.
-We refer to this strategy as Vanilla noise because it most closely follows the original backward diffusion process.
-When a condition domain is clearly identified, it is often left clean during training and generation~\cite{xie2023synthesizing,crosszamirski2023classguided,saharia2022palette,lyu2022conversion}.
+Approaches that learn the joint distribution apply the same noise level on each modality during training \citep{marianimulti} and thus also during generation.
+This strategy is called Vanilla noise because it closely follows the original backward diffusion process.
+When a condition domain is identified, it is often kept clean during training and generation \citep{xie2023synthesizing,cross2023class,saharia2022palette,lyu2022conversion}.
 We identify this strategy as Constant Noise, which can be parameterized by a noise level, a clean condition is identified as Constant Noise(0).
-We also explore two additional strategies, Skip Noise, which is the vanilla noise where the noise applied to the condition is lower than that applied to the generation, and Constant Noise Fading, where the noise remains at a constant level until it catches up with the generation.
+We also explore two additional strategies: Skip Noise, which is vanilla noise, where the noise applied to the condition is less than that applied to the generation, and Constant Noise Fading, where the noise remains constant until it catches up with the generation.

-For the \blender dataset with the Bridge data setting, we found that the higher the $\gamma$, the lower the MAE in general.
-This is not surprising, as the higher $\gamma$ the less noisy the condition, allowing the model to use information from the condition early in the generation process and avoid drifting too far from the correct semantic.
-Interestingly, the $\phi$ function Skip Noise has a low MAE even for a relatively high level of $\gamma$.
-We speculate that this noise scheme still allows the diffusion model to focus first on the low-level frequency that is erased first from the condition, and later on the high-level frequency details.
+For the \blender dataset with the Bridge data setting, we found that the higher the $\gamma$, the lower the MAE.
+This is not surprising, as the higher the $\gamma$, the less noisy the condition, allowing the model to use information from the condition early in the generation process and avoid drifting too far from the correct semantic.
+Interestingly, the $\phi$ Skip Noise function has a low MAE even for a relatively high level of $\gamma$.
+We speculate that this noise scheme still allows the diffusion model to focus first on the low-level frequency that is erased from the condition and, later on, the high-level frequency details.